tspike2k/djinnprint/README.md

 Note that formatting options are planned but not currently implemented.

-### bprint
+### format()

-bprint is used to format arguments into a fixed size buffer, similar to the snprintf function in C. The format string is passed as a template argument.
+The format function is used to format arguments into a fixed size buffer, similar to the snprintf function in C. The format string is passed as a template argument.
 The function then takes the buffer followed by variadic arguments.
 The format string is copied into the buffer with each format specifier replaced by the textual representation of a given argument's value.
 To ensure compatibility with C the end of the resulting string is null terminated.
 Even if the resulting string is too long to fit in the buffer and is truncated, the last element of the buffer is the null terminator.
 A slice is returned containing how much was written into the buffer.

-For a demonstration of this function, see the bprint_examples.d file.
+### print()

+The print function simply takes a string or character array and prints the contents to standard output.

 ## Status